paulcon/active_subspaces/tutorials/Data_Notebook/README.txt

 input dimension is low enough and there are few enough outputs.
 These will be saved as .mp4's and this requires installation of ffmpeg or mencoder.

-The folders in this directory contain examples; copy/paste the data files, alter the top part of the notebook, and run the notebook to see it in action.
+The folders in this directory contain examples; copy/paste the data files into the directory with the notebook, alter the top part of the notebook, and run the notebook to see it in action.